nottrobin/robinwinslow.uk/_drafts/2015-10-06-why-migration-should-increase.md

 The diversity argument
 ---

-I believe it is simple more interesting to have a richer mix of cultures and backgrounds in the UK.
-The more diverse society, the more different ideas
+I believe it is simply more interesting to have a richer mix of cultures and backgrounds in the UK.
+The more diverse society, the more new and interesting ideas and pieces of artwork, and the better UK citizens will be at working within the international community.

+A better UK, a better world
+===

+In summary, I believe the argument against immigration in the UK is born out of xenophobia and fear of change, and has no solid evidence to support it.
+On the other hand, a UK that supports immigration will ultimately be a richer, more moral and more progressive society.

 [bbc-may]: http://www.bbc.co.uk/news/uk-politics-34450887 "BBC: Theresa May: High immigration levels prevent 'cohesive society'"